 On an ongoing basis, you should visit the schools of principals you’re appraising to conduct informal meetings that add to your context and understanding of their performance.

-This Mid-year Progress Meeting will focus on the status of goal attainment and help you adjust the action plan as needed.
+This Mid-Year Conference will focus on the status of goal attainment and help you adjust the action plan as needed.
 You will also conduct a formative assessment of performance as it relates to the T-PESS rubric with the principal.
 This can be completed in writing or through verbal discussion of the rubric, pursuant with district policy decision.
 As a result of this discussion, principals should have a clear understanding of their performance trajectory, final effectiveness ratings, and whether they are on target to accomplish their goals.

 Principals will synthesize their collected artifacts and evidence and any additional information they have gathered to create a comprehensive view of their performance throughout the year.
 This brief summary is not intended as a portfolio, but rather a concise review of artifacts, evidence, and information that can be used in consideration of their performance.
 They should provide you with this information before the End-of-Year Performance Discussion.